 Land use and habitat conservation at a political level

 Conservation needs this continuous effort.
 In addition, contrary to what the word “conservation” may suggest, it also means change.
 It means to adapt the measures at each site.
-Not to impose something to the farmers they don’t want, but to search for the smallest step they’re able and willing to do.
+Not to impose something on the farmers they don’t want, but to search for the smallest step they’re able and willing to do.
 And then build up from there.
-Critics on the last reform of the Common Agricultural Policy (CAP) in the EU often point out that subsidies should be bound to ecological measures.
+Critics of the last reform of the Common Agricultural Policy (CAP) in the EU often point out that subsidies should be bound to ecological measures.
 However, subsidies alone won’t make this change.
 They’re an important incentive, but if they stand alone, but without consultancy and monitoring this – again – leads to simplification.
-The same flowering strips everywhere.
+The same flower strips everywhere.

-It needs trust, cooperation and respect to make the change to sustainable agriculture, to more biodiversity.
+It needs trust, cooperation, and respect to make the change to sustainable agriculture, to more biodiversity.
 Not simplifying and continuing in doing the same things over and over again.
 It needs structures that make farmers self-efficient and enable them to make the right decisions.
 For biodiversity, but also for themselves.
 Because they will profit from the pollination, the natural enemies of crop pests, of healthy soil and clean water.
 The CAP should create these structures, in a way that the subsidies will really help to sustain farmers and biodiversity.
 For the largest benefit for all of us.